cerner/terra-docker/terra-node-ci/README.md

 ```

-This docker container is intended for CI and as such is fairly traditional.
-Based on a node docker container, it copies the contents of the project and runs npm install to setup the project for testing.
+Then, when the above Dockerfile is used to build the project-specific docker container, the resulting docker container is based on a node docker container, it copies the contents of the project and runs npm install to setup the project for testing.

 To run tests against this container simply run the npm task you expect to run, for example using docker compose: